brentwg/gcloud-terraform-admin/README.md

 The scripts were developed based on Dan Isla's tutorial, [Managing GCP Projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform).
 As per the tutorial, the basic objectives of these scripts are as follows:
 - Create a Terraform Admin Project for the service account
 - Grant Organization-level permissions to the service account

-    **NOTE**: Dan's tutorial also addresses the issue of creating a remote state bucket to store the `terraform.tfstate` file.
-I have decided to omit this functionality for these scripts.
+- Create a remote backend bucket to store the Terraform state file

 ## Dependencies